GrafiteInc/CMS/README.md

 php artisan vendor:publish --provider="Yab\Quarx\QuarxProvider"
 ```

+> Set your app's timezone config to align the Quarx datepicker UI for your setup

 ## Simple Setup

 If you're looking to do a simple website with a powerful CMS, and the only people logging on to the app are the CMS managers.
 Then you can run the setup command.